Practice Identity Questions Now

 - Watch for designing for feature completeness but not for resilience.

-- Questions in Design Identity, Governance, and Monitoring Solutions often include distractors that look correct for Identity but violate least-privilege, durability, or availability requirements.
+- Questions in Design Identity, Governance, and Monitoring Solutions often include distractors that look correct for Identity but violate least-privilege, compliance, or availability requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.